-This recipe for My Grandmother's Parker House Rolls works best if you have a large stand mixer.
+This recipe works best if you have a large stand mixer.
 If you don't, go ahead and make it anyway.
 Just beat and beat the dough really well as you add the flour.
-Nobody will ever make these as light and fluffy as my Grandma Matha did, but every year I try!
-And she made hers beating by hand.
+Nobody will ever make these as light and fluffy as my grandmother did, but every year I try!

 Each batch of rolls that you make will be better than the one before.
 Be sure to read the instructions carefully before you begin.
 There are a lot more tips after the recipe instructions.

 Oh, and here's what I do with the scraps that are leftover when you have cut out all the rounds: gather some pieces and gently squeeze to form a rough ball.
 Dip in melted butter and place in a greased pan.
 Let rise, bake, and brush with more butter when they come out of the oven.
 In some ways I think I like this version even better than the beautiful, perfectly formed half moons.
 They have crisp edges and are very buttery.
 The next day (and the next), heat the rolls in the microwave about 10 seconds per roll on high and they will be as pillowy as they were when they first came out of the oven.